MONGOLIA BIRDING TOUR: DETAILED ITINERARY

 Throughout our journey through Mongolia, our resourceful and friendly camp crew will be with us to organize our camping deep in the steppes, mountains and deserts.

-Mongolia: Days 2-16 During these days we will explore the Khentiy Mountains, the central Mongian steppelands, the Gobi Desert, the Gobi Altai Mountains, the wonderful Gobi lakes and the wild Khangay Mountains.
+Mongolia: Days 2-16 During these days, we will explore the Khentiy Mountains, the central Mongian steppelands, the Gobi Desert, the Gobi Altai Mountains, the wonderful Gobi lakes and the wild Khangay Mountains.

-Please note that we like to keep the time spent at most places flexible so that we can respond to both climatic conditions and birding results appropriately.
+Please note that we like to keep the time spent at some places flexible so that we can respond to both climatic conditions and birding results appropriately.
 That is why, unlike ‘normal’ birding tour destinations, it is best not to set out a rigid day-by-day itinerary.
 Mongolia is definitely a place where flexibility is the best plan!

 KHENTIY MOUNTAINS